top of page

 B: Have you read it?

-REV: I shall - once Mrs. Becher is returned - we enjoy reading to each other - once our mutton-chops have been thoroughly digested
+REV: I shall - once Mrs. Becher is returned - we enjoy reading to each other once our mutton-chops have been thoroughly digested

-B: er - perhaps you may peruse it solus - most are penned - ardently - to my various loves
+B: er - perhaps you may peruse it solus - most are penned, ardently, to my various loves

 REV: Oh! - nothing too warmly drawn one hopes (scans the amorous page)

-B: Deuced if I know how else to describe love's delirium! - the panting, the unspoken vows, the liquid eyes, etc. (frustratedly paces) Becher? - Shall I repress my Bosom’s fire, lest prudes should pine for envied bliss?
-Lest age should wake to young Desire?
-And fault’ring try the tasteless kiss?
+B: Deuced if I know how else to describe love's delirium! - the panting, the unspoken vows, the liquid eyes, etc. (frustratedly paces) Becher? - shall I repress my Bosom’s fire, lest prudes should pine for envied bliss?
+Lest age should wake to young Desire - and fault’ring try the tasteless kiss?

-REV: You must my Lord - the Ancient Virgins of Southwell will not bear it! they have already made your evening passades known throughout the county - and what of the
+REV: You must my Lord - the Ancient Virgins of Southwell will not bear it! - they have already made your evening passades known throughout the county - and what of the ‘loves' themselves? - how will they recover their reputations?!

 B: No fear Becher - I have named them all Caroline - or Mary